-- 2.1 Licensees making use of cloud computing services are required to implement a risk-based cloud strategy and policy which addresses the following aspects: - i. the Information Technology (IT) assets under consideration, the cloud-based service being acquired as well as the cloud deployment model being used.
-For instance, licensees shall determine whether a privately managed cloud infrastructure on a private network is suitable for hosting customer information:
+- 2.1 Licensees which are making use of cloud computing services shall implement a risk-based cloud strategy and policy which addresses the following aspects: - the Information Technology (IT) assets under consideration, the cloudbased service being acquired and the cloud deployment model being used.
+For instance, licensees shall determine whether a privately managed cloud infrastructure on a private network is suitable for hosting customer information; - the underlying rationale, including anticipated benefits and costs, as well as the associated risks;

-- ii. the underlying rationale, including anticipated benefits and costs, as well as the associated risks: - iii. the cloud risk management framework, including cyber security and data protection in accordance with the legal and regulatory requirements in place; and - iv. the appropriate skills and expertise of internal staff (including on-going training) for a successful running of the cloud-based service deployment and on-going monitoring. - 2.2 The cloud strategy and policy should be approved by the Board of directors and reviewed, on a regular basis (i.e. at least once every year or, as may be required in anticipation of or subsequent to any material event).
+- iii. the cloud risk management framework, including cyber security and data protection in accordance with the legal and regulatory requirements in place; and - iv. the appropriate skills and expertise of internal staff (including on-going training) for a successful running of the cloud-based service deployment and on-going monitoring. - 2.2 The cloud strategy and policy shall be approved by the Board of directors and reviewed, on a regular basis (i.e. at least once every year or, as may be required in anticipation of or subsequent to any material event).